UFMG-Organizacao-de-Disciplinas/DCC865-Projeto_e_Analise_de_Algoritmos/2024.2/Materiais Complementares - Enviados pelos alunos/Resoluções das listas/Módulo 3/Módulo 3 - Lista 1.md

 #### Cap.
 8, Exercise 3 (Pag.
 505-506)

 Suppose you're helping to organize a summer sports camp, and the following problem comes up.
 The camp is supposed to have at least one counselor who's skilled at each of the $n$ sports covered by the camp (baseball, volleyball, and so on).
 They have received job applications from m potential counselors.
-For each of the n sports, there is some subset of the m applicants qualified in that sport.
-The question is: For a given number $k < m$, is it possible to hire at most k of the counselors and have at least one counselor qualified in each of the n sports?
+For each of the $n$ sports, there is some subset of the m applicants qualified in that sport.
+The question is: For a given number $k < m$, is it possible to hire at most k of the counselors and have at least one counselor qualified in each of the $n$ sports?
 We'll call this the _Efficient Recruiting Problem_.

 Show that Efficient Recruiting is NP-complete.